-The main emission during the electrolysis process in primary aluminium production is $CO_2$ , which is an integral part of the process.
-More information with regard to the $CO_2$ emissions can be found in the 2006 IPCC Guidelines (IPCC, 2006).
+The main emission during the electrolysis process in primary aluminium production is CO_2 , which is an integral part of the process.
+More information with regard to the CO_2 emissions can be found in the 2006 IPCC Guidelines (IPCC, 2006).
 Other emissions are as follows.

 - The main fluoride pollutants are gaseous HF, aluminium fluoride and cryolite.
 HF accounts for 50-80 % of the fluoride emissions and is formed by the reaction of aluminium fluoride and cryolite with hydrogen during the electrolysis process.
-Since the excess of AlF3 in the process has increased over the years, this emission has become more important. - Perfluorocarbons (PFCs) are formed as a result of anode effects.
-Tetra-fluoro methane ( $CF_4$ ) and hexa-fluoro ethane ( $C_2F_6$ ) are emitted in the ratio 10:1 and cannot be removed from the gas stream with existing technology once they are formed. - PAHs are emitted during the anode production.
-Emissions of PAHs during the electrolysis process are negligible for pre-bake plants but for Søderberg plants emissions do occur due to the self-baking anode. - SO2 or carbonyl sulphide (COS) is emitted due to the reaction of oxygen with the sulphur that is present in the anodes. - Dust is emitted during electrolysis as alumina and cryolite.
-Casting may be a source of dust emissions.
+Since the excess of AIF3 in the process has increased over the years, this emission has become more important. - Perfluorocarbons (PFCs) are formed as a result of anode effects.
+Tetra-fluoro methane (CF4) and hexa-fluoro ethane (C2F6) are emitted in the ratio 10:1 and cannot be removed from the gas stream with existing technology once they are formed. - PAHs are emitted during the anode production.
+Emissions of PAHs during the electrolysis process are negligible for pre-bake plants but for Søderberg plants in which the anode is self-baked in situ, emissions do occur. - SO2 or carbonyl sulphide (COS) is emitted due to the reaction of oxygen with the sulphur that is present in the anodes. - Dust is emitted during electrolysis as alumina and cryolite.
+Casting may also be a source of dust emissions.
+PAHs emission are partly in solid form at ambient temperature.